rmissier/deonet-odoo-dev/README.md

 Odoo.sh does not provide SSH access.
 To get a database backup:

-1. Go to your Odoo.sh project in the web interface.
+- Go to your Odoo.sh project in the web interface.
-2. Navigate to the **Backups** section.
+- Navigate to the **Backups** section.
-3. Download the latest backup (usually a `.dump` file).
+- Download the latest backup (usually a `.zip` file) and unpack it.
-4. Place the downloaded file at the path specified by `DB_DUMP_FILE` in your `.env` (e.g., `./db-dumps/sanitized.dump`).
+- Place the downloaded data at the path specified by `ODOO_DB_PATH` in your `.env`.
-5. Run `make reset-db` to restore the database in your local environment.
+- Run `make reset-db` to restore the database in your local environment.

 The Makefile will automatically restore the database from this dump if the local database is empty when you run `make start`.